Design Thinking: A Highly Marketable Skill Applicable to Any Job

 Looking to develop new skills in a unique way of learning that you can add to your resume?
 Need hands-on experience with the community and want to learn the principles of design thinking?

 We have just the program for you wildcats!
 Here at SECD, we offer a 7-week program that develops beyond entry-level skills and gives you a chance to work in a collaborative environment on a community project.
-The Design Thinking Challenge is a creative way of thinking outside the box.
-This program will allow you to work together and develop new ideas to address challenges in the community with other UA students.
+Design Lab provides an opportunity to learn to solve problems using a creative way of thinking.
+This hands-on learning program will allow you to work together with other Wildcats to develop new ideas and address challenges in the community with other UofA students.

 Group of Design Interns working on a project